snowplow-archive/snowplow.github.com/_posts/2016-10-27-snowplow-meetup-new-york-number-2-a-recap.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/a_lv-JuVYiI" frameborder="0" allowfullscreen></iframe>

+If you are interested in learning more about event data modeling there is a wealth of material on our [discourse forum][discourse-event-data-modeling].

 <h2 id="thank-yous">5.
 Thank yous!</h2>

+Our vision for the Snowplow Meetups has always been that they become forums where some of the most analytically sophisticated companies share challenges, approaches and best practices around event analytics.
+It is great to watch the these videos and see the high level of conversation that was had at the event.

-Huge thank you to Tiernan, Stevie, Lincoln, Alex and Christophe for four excellent talks.
-And enormous thank you to the [Canary][canary] team for hosting the event and making sure everyone had plenty to eat and drink.
+Huge thanks for that must go too Tiernan, Stevie, Lincoln, Alex and Christophe for four excellent talks, and everyone who attended and participated.
+Enormous thank you to the [Canary][canary] team for hosting the event and making sure everyone had plenty to eat and drink.

 We plan to be back in New York in the next couple of months for the third Snowplow Meetup NYC.
 [Sign up to our mailing list][mailing-list] to keep up to date with the latest Snowplow news including events around the world!